 Activities For Tortoises

-Here are a few tortoise enrichment ideas:
+Here are some of the best tortoise enrichment ideas:

 Mazes And Puzzles

 Tortoises can learn new tricks through positive reinforcement and remember them for years.
 For this reason, tortoises need mental stimulation through mazes and puzzles to solve.

 You can pair this with a maze by setting up obstacles for your tortoise to get around.
 This might include rocks and hides that your tortoise must navigate to reach its treats.
 It can also involve small walls, other toys, or furniture that your tortoise has to circumvent to get to the end of the maze.

 - Leafy greens

-The more your tortoise gets to know you, the more affectionate it may become.
+The more your tortoise gets to know you, the more affectionate it’ll become.
 Your tortoise may touch its nose against your arm or hand to show appreciation.

 How To Keep Tortoises Entertained

 You should always provide a substrate that allows your tortoise to dig and burrow.
-Additionally, you can offer hides like tunnels, hollowed-out logs, or plastic domes.
+Additionally, you should add hides like tunnels, hollowed-out logs, or plastic domes.

 What Do Tortoises Like To Play With?

-Toy shopping for a tortoise may be difficult.
-In the wild, tortoises play and interact with natural objects like:
+Wild tortoises play and interact with natural objects like: